Safeguarding Children and Internet Safety

 Schools play a large part in protecting children.
 We aim to provide a safe environment that is conducive to learning.
 We also aim to identify children who are suffering or likely to suffer significant harm, and take appropriate steps to keep them safe in school and at home when required.

-To read our full Safeguarding Policy please click here.
+To read our full Safeguarding Policy please click here for our policies page.

 As a school there are set government guidelines which we have to adhere to regarding the safeguarding of our children.
 Some of these are listed below: